sinkaroid/eiyuu/README.md

 ## The problem
-TL;DR use arbitrary query to consume imageboard API.
-The whole booru api does not have wildcard endpoint, That mean You cannot using arbitrary query to interact with.
-Each websites can use direct wildcards with asterisk symbols like `?tags=<SomeQuery>*` But sometime misleading occur and Your query returned no results.
+TL;DR use arbitrary query to consume imageboard API, each websites could using direct wildcards with asterisk symbols like `?tags=<SomeQuery>*`.
+The whole booru api does not have wildcard endpoint, that mean You cannot using arbitrary query to interact with.
+This library bringing the wildcard usage on JS/TS environment.

 ## The solution
-A query completion (JS/TS) Booru imageboards module that uses wildcard for It's query resolver.
+A query completion Booru imageboards module that uses wildcard for It's query resolver.
 <center>
 <table>
   <tr>